ultral/ultral.github.io/it/deploy2openshift-en.md

 ![Deploy](assets/deploy2openshift-deploy.png?raw=true "Deploy")

 The application is the product with a long history, it should work out of the box in completely different environments.
-As a result, there are a lot of pages in our installations guides.
+As a result, there are a lot of page in our installations guides.
 However, the top level schema is easy as pie, you just should:
 * Apply DB schema.
 * Prepare application server configuration.
 * Install your license.